shashidharseripalli/spam-sms-detector/README.md

 # spam-sms-detector
-# 📧 Spam Email Detection with Machine Learning
+# 📧 Spam SMS Detection with Machine Learning

 This project builds a machine learning model to classify SMS messages as **Spam** or **Ham** (not spam), using natural language processing and supervised learning techniques.